Business Savings Products – General Terms and Conditions

 1.1.1 have been registered in the UK for at least three years; and

 1.1.2 are registered with HMRC to pay tax in the UK; and

 1.1.3 are not engaged in any of the following activities: oil or gas production; leather tanning; manufacturing, dressing or dyeing of fur; armaments; defence activities; wholesale or recovery of waste or scrap; banking or credit; trade finance; insurance or pensions activities; gambling or betting activities or in any unlawful activities.
 Some additional restricted activities which are not listed above may also apply.

-1.2 The business entity stated on the online application is the Business and deemed to be the Account holder and is liable to OakNorth under this Agreement.
+1.2 The business entity stated on the online application is the Business and deemed to be the Account holder and is liable to OakNorth under the Agreement.
 The Business warrants that the individual who completes the online application for the Account and accepts these General Terms and Conditions is authorised by the Business to enter into the Agreement and that the Business will be bound by the Agreement.